|

 [Abstract]

-link to PDF on JSTOR site
+link to PDF on Science site

 Conjugated polymer actuators can be operated in aqueous media, which makes them